micmejia/bible-dump/NKJV/Genesis/Gen 11.md

 So the Lord scattered them abroad from there over the face of all the earth, and they ceased building the city.

 ###### 9
-Therefore its name is called [^c]Babel, because there the Lord confused the language of all the earth; and from there the Lord scattered them abroad over the face of all the earth. ## Shem's Descendants
+Therefore its name is called Babel, because there the Lord confused the language of all the earth; and from there the Lord scattered them abroad over the face of all the earth. ## Shem's Descendants

 ###### 10
 This _is_ the genealogy of Shem: Shem _was_ one hundred years old, and begot Arphaxad two years after the flood.